Coordination complex: Reactivity

 If the ligands around the metal are carefully chosen, the metal can aid in (stoichiometric or catalytic) transformations of molecules or be used as a sensor.

 Classification

-Metal complexes, also known as coordination compounds, include virtually all metal compounds.
+Metal complexes, also including all coordination compounds, include virtually all metal compounds.
 The study of "coordination chemistry" is the study of "inorganic chemistry" of all alkali and alkaline earth metals, transition metals, lanthanides, actinides, and metalloids.
 Thus, coordination chemistry is the chemistry of the majority of the periodic table.
 Metals and metal ions exist, in the condensed phases at least, only surrounded by ligands.

 The areas of coordination chemistry can be classified according to the nature of the ligands, in broad terms: